MaxIV-KitsControls/Libera-SinglePassE/README.md

-Libera-SinglePathE
+Libera-SinglePassE
 ==================

-Tango DeviceServer of the Libera SinglePath E
+Tango DeviceServer of the Libera SinglePass E